DYung26/AirBnB_clone/README.md

 - MARZOUQ ADEBAYO

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is currently not explicitly licensed.
+See the [License](#license) section for more details.